 - 8 Summary of an ACE Inhibitor Allergy

 Overview of an ACE Inhibitor Allergy

-ACE Inhibitors are used for treating hypertension, congestive heart failure, diabetes-related kidney failure, and aid in the prevention of strokes.
+ACE Inhibitors are used for treating hypertension, congestive heart failure, and diabetes-related kidney failure, and aid in the prevention of strokes.
 Mainly people use them because they are proven to prevent an early death from hypertension, heart attacks, and heart failure as well.
 An ACE Inhibitor is often combined with other medications in order to reach optimal blood pressure.

-- An ACE inhibitor, or angiotensin-converting-enzyme, is a drug used to treat hypertension.
+- An ACE inhibitor, or angiotensin-converting enzyme, is a drug used to treat hypertension.

 - They are best identified by the last part of their name, -pril, such as captopril, enalapril, Lisinopril, etc.

 - Side effects include: dry cough, increased blood-potassium level, fatigue, dizziness, headaches, loss of taste.

 - Angioedema, as a result of ACE Inhibitor use, can be life-threatening when swelling occurs in the throat.